AdaCore/learn/content/courses/advanced-ada/chapters/expressions.rst

 Conditional Expressions
 -----------------------

-In the previous section, we've seen simple expressions such as :ada:`I = 0` or :ada:`D.Valid`.
+As we've seen before, we can write simple expressions such as :ada:`I = 0` or :ada:`D.Valid`.
 A conditional expression, as the name implies, is an expression that contains a condition.
 This might be an "if-expression" (in the :ada:`if ... then ... else` form) or a "case-expression" (in the